aks75ska/QuickNotes/README.md

 4. To delete a note, click the "Delete" button next to the note
 5. To copy a note's content, click the "Copy" button next to the note

-## Building Notes App
+## Building Quick Notes

-To build Notes App for your platform, use one of the following commands:
+To build Quick Notes for your platform, use one of the following commands:

 - For Windows:
   ```